docsforadobe/premiere-plugin-guide/docs/intro/plug-in-installation.rst

 Not to be confused with encoder presets or sequence preview encoder presets, sequence presets are the successor to project presets.
 They contain the video, audio, timecode, and track layout information used when creating a new sequence.

 If you wish to add Sequence Presets for the New Sequence dialog, save the settings with a descriptive name and comment.
 Emulate our settings files.
-Install the presets as described in the section, "Plug-in Installation".
+Install the presets as described in this section.

 ----